How does it work?

 Colours

 The best is usually to start with colours.
-Coordinate colours for the whole family.
-It doesn’t mean to match the outfits, but make sure that the colour palette of the entire family works together.
+Coordinate colours for the whole group.
+It doesn’t mean to match the complete outfits to a single colour, but make sure that the colour palette of the entire family works together.
 This ideally means keeping the number of colours low: 2-4.
 Solid muted colours are usually best (earthy tones, muted gem tones, monochrome, beige, taupe, blue tones, neutrals, pastels, etc).

 Keep the overall contrast low: No black and white.
 If you have white, don’t choose black for it.
 If you have black, don’t combine it with white… This is important.